Tye (local) n. an area of common land or pasture. [OE teag; cf ON teigr strip of land]

 The Friends also carry out a range of tasks on the Tye, from litter picking to scrub clearance, weed pulling to plant and animal surveys.
 Leadership and skills training is also given by the British Trust for Conservation Volunteers (BTCV).

-What do we want from volunteers? - mainly enthusiasm!
-Eveyone has some skill or ability of value to the group, all we want is for people to contribute in their own way and at their own pace or just show us your support for the place you live and for the wonderful Tye.
+What do we want from members? - mainly your support and enthusiasm!
+Everyone has some skill or ability of value to the group, all we want is for people to contribute in their own way and at their own pace or just show us your support for the place you live and for the wonderful Tye.
 Help us keep it that way.

 You don't have to be fit or experienced, just willing - we'll be happy to see you.